dementive/SublimePlus/README.md

 ### Syntax

-A "mini" version of the great package dev plugin that only contains the syntaxes has been included.
+A "mini" version of the great [Package Dev](https://github.com/SublimeText/PackageDev) plugin that only contains the syntaxes has been included.

 ### Settings